-(Bridgeton, Mo., September 27, 2018) – Today, U.S. Environmental Protection Agency (EPA) Acting Administrator Andrew Wheeler signed the Record of Decision (ROD) Amendment for the West Lake Landfill Superfund Site in Bridgeton, Mo.
-This document amends the 2008 ROD and finalizes the agency’s cleanup decision for Operable Unit 1 at the site.
-EPA issued its proposed plan on February 6, 2018.
+(Bridgeton, Mo., Sept.
+27, 2018) - Today, U.S. Environmental Protection Agency (EPA) Acting Administrator Andrew Wheeler signed the Record of Decision (ROD) Amendment for the West Lake Landfill Superfund Site in Bridgeton, Missouri.
+This document amends the 2008 ROD and finalizes the Agency’s cleanup decision for Operable Unit 1 at the site.
+EPA issued its proposed plan on Feb.
+6, 2018.

-“EPA made a commitment to the people of Missouri to finalize a cleanup plan for the West Lake Landfill Superfund site, and today we are delivering on that commitment,” said EPA Acting Administrator Andrew Wheeler.
-“The improvements we’ve made in our final remedy will speed up construction time by a year and reduce exposure to the community and cleanup workers while still removing virtually the same total amount of radioactivity.”
+“EPA made a commitment to the people of Missouri to finalize a cleanup plan for the West Lake Landfill Superfund site, and today we are delivering on that commitment,” said Wheeler.
+“The improvements we’ve made in our final remedy will speed up construction time by a year and reduce exposure to the community and cleanup workers, while still removing virtually the same total amount of radioactivity.”

 “Since I became regional administrator, the West Lake Landfill has been my top priority,” said EPA Region 7 Administrator Jim Gulliford.
 “Today’s announcement is a significant milestone for the Bridgeton community, but work remains.
 We will continue our focus on the West Lake Landfill until remedy implementation is complete.”

-The Record of Decision Amendment requires excavation of radiologically impacted material (RIM) greater than 52.9 picocuries per gram generally down to a depth of 12 feet.
-The remedy also calls for an optimization during remedial design which will identify certain areas for continued excavation beyond 12 feet down to as deep as 20 feet.
+The ROD Amendment requires excavation of radiologically impacted material (RIM) greater than 52.9 picocuries per gram generally down to a depth of 12 feet.
+The remedy also calls for an optimization during remedial design, which will identify certain areas for continued excavation beyond 12 feet down to as deep as 20 feet.
 It also will identify limited instances of isolated pockets of RIM at concentrations greater than 52.9 picocuries per gram between 8 and 12 feet to remain in place.

 The improvements made to the proposed plan will reduce exposure to the community and cleanup workers, shorten construction time by a year, and allow the flexibility to more efficiently remove contamination from the landfill.